Manipuri Brahmin

-Manipuri Brahmins (Manipuri Bamon) or Meitei Brahmins (Meitei Bamon) are the Brahmins who speak the Meitei language (aka Manipuri language) as their native tongue and mainly reside in the valley areas of Manipur.
+Manipuri Brahmins (Manipuri Bamon) or Meitei Brahmins (Meitei Bamon) are the Brahmins who speak the Manipuri language as their native tongue and mainly reside in the valley areas of Manipur.

 Description

-Manipuri Brahmin origins stretch as far as Bengal, Odisha and other parts of India.
+Manipuri Brahmin origins stretch as far as Bengal, Odisha, Mithila, Uttar Pradesh, Gujarat and other parts of India.
 Each Brahmin family within the community belongs to a specific gotra indicating their origin.
-They have many clans of Maithil Brahmins.

 Ethnicity, origin and history

-The recording of the migration of Indo Aryan Brahmins from other parts of India, including Bengal, Mithila, Uttar Pradesh, Gujarat, and Odisha to the Manipur Valley was started from the 15th century.
+The recording of the migration of Brahmins from other parts of India, including Bengal, Mithila, Uttar Pradesh, Gujarat, and Odisha to the Manipur Valley started from the 15th century.
 The appearance of Brahmins in Manipur in the 15th century may be due to the rise of Muslim power in Bengal.
 Followed by a steady stream of Brahmin migration to Manipur who were brought in based on their requirements after the adoption of Vaishnavism in Manipur.
-These Brahmins learned the Manipuri language, mixed the customs they brought in with the local customs which are acceptable to Brahmin culture and became a part of the larger Manipuri society.
+These Brahmins learned the Manipuri language, mixed the customs they brought in with the local customs which are acceptable to Brahmin culture, later inter-marrying with the local Manipuri women, and became a part of the larger Manipuri society.